Skip to main content

 Plant of the week: Mini monstera, a plant with striking leaves

-The rhaphidophora tetrasperma is native to Thailand and Indonesia and is a small vining evergreen that will add a bit of rainforest greenery to your home.
-This plant is also known as a mini monstera, dwarf monstera, or philodendron ginny, and it looks like a mini version of a monstera deliciosa — hence the nickname.
+The Rhaphidophora tetrasperma is native to Thailand and Indonesia and is a small vining evergreen that will add a bit of rainforest greenery to your home.
+This plant is also known as a mini monstera, dwarf monstera, or philodendron ginny, and it looks like a mini version of a Monstera deliciosa — hence the nickname.
 While its nicknames all include monstera or philodendron, it’s important to note that this plant is neither of those.
-Hhowever, it is related to them!
-It is part of the Araceae or Arum family, which includes monstera, philodendron, and rhaphidophora.
+However, it is related to them!
+It is part of the Araceae or Arum family, which includes monstera, philodendron, rhaphidophora, and even peace lilies.

 The mini monstera is a fast-growing plant with fenestrated leaves that feature a bright green color.
 They’re vining plants and will gladly grow up a trellis or moss pole to add vertical interest to your houseplant collection.